 Some joint property such as furniture or bank accounts are easier to divide.
 You each take what you want (and have agreed to,) and that's that.

 While other property is far more difficult to divide.

 Take for example, a 401(k) or corporate pension plan.
 Did you know they require a document known as a QDRO to be drafted by an attorney, signed off by a judge, and executed by a plan administrator, before each of you can receive your share?

 As you can see by this example (and there are many more like it) there is far more to the distribution of assets in divorce than just taking what you've each agreed to take, and walking away.

-That’s why divorce mediation is an ideal solution for asset division!
+That’s why mediation is an ideal solution for splitting assets in a divorce!

 With the help of a skilled mediator with a financial acumen like me, you can retain control of your divisible property and at the same time, avoid making costly and significant mistakes in this complicated part of the divorce process.

 And you and your spouse can successfully reach an agreement you both agree is an equitable division - instead of letting your future be decided by lawyers or a judge in court!